r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 is set to the root of the toolchain, so `$(R_TOOLS_SOFT)/include` is added automatically and subdirectories may be added explicitly), explicit setting of Windows target version (`_WIN32_WINNT`).
 Posix thread-safe functions are only available when `_POSIX_THREAD_SAFE_FUNCTIONS` macro is defined.

-Most of the issues have been resolved before the release of R 4.2 in packages on CRAN and Bioconductor repositories.
+Most of the issues have been resolved before the release of R 4.2 in packages on CRAN and Bioconductor repositories, but similar issues may re-appear when creating new packages from older code.

 ## Building the toolchain and libraries from source